Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 10.00.58 UTC
+- WIB: Kamis, 4 September 2025 10.34.31 UTC
-- WITA: Kamis, 4 September 2025 11.00.58 UTC
+- WITA: Kamis, 4 September 2025 11.34.31 UTC
-- WIT: Kamis, 4 September 2025 12.00.58 UTC
+- WIT: Kamis, 4 September 2025 12.34.31 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: funny
+Kategori: friendship